THE ZARGHAMI REPORT

 Highlights

-• West Manatee improved from last year as sales rose and inventory declined.
+• West Manatee improved as sales increased and inventory declined, but the market remained slower than Manatee County overall.

 Market Conditions